 - Pura Tegeh Kahuripan (Pura Puncak Penulisan) – a local temple located on top of the highest hill.
 To get to the top you need to walk several flights of stairs, but it’s worth it!

-- The Ulun Danu Beratan Temple – picturesque temple complex of significant importance, located by the lake – that’s the one that you can see on all the postcards and guidebook covers.
+- The Ulun Danu Beratan Temple – a picturesque temple complex of significant importance, located by the lake – is the one that you can see on all the postcards and guidebook covers.